What is Oracy?

 Researcher and educator Andrew Wilkinson coined the term oracy in the 1960s.
 The word is formed by analogy from literacy and numeracy.
 Improved oracy skills support improved literacy skills.

 Despite the fundamental importance of oracy, it has never been a subject in the school curriculum.
 It is perhaps an established view that ‘talking’ does not need teaching, yet recruiters often cite poor communication skills as an area holding employees back.

 The skill of using spoken language is not only essential for children to progress socially, but also for educational progress, and for young people to become contributing members of the workforce.
 While some children may be encouraged to discuss their ideas or participate in a conversation at home, many are not.
-Without this practice, they may have difficulty applying reasoning skills in a group or social setting.
+Others for whom English is a second language also lack the opportunity to practice their English language skills at home.
+Without this practice, they may have difficulty developing their language skills and applying reasoning skills in a group or social setting.